simanga-dev/design-project/README.md

 #### Resources

-A description of any and all resources that are managed, affected, or needed by this entity.
-Resources are entities external to the design such as memory, processors, printers, databases, or a software library.
-This should include a discussion of any possible race conditions and/or deadlock situations, and how they might be resolved.

-#### Processing

-A description of precisely how this components goes about performing the duties necessary to fulfill its responsibilities.
-This should encompass a description of any algorithms used; changes of state; relevant time or space complexity;
-concurrency; methods of creation, initialization, and cleanup; and handling of exceptional conditions.

 #### Interface/Exports

-The set of services (resources, data, types, constants, subroutines, and exceptions) that are provided by this component.
-The precise definition or declaration of each such element should be present, along with comments or annotations describing the meanings of values, parameters, etc. ....
-For each service element described, include (or provide a reference) in its discussion a description of its important software component attributes (Classification, Definition, Responsibilities, Constraints, Composition, Uses, Resources, Processing, and Interface).

 Much of the information that appears in this section is not necessarily expected to be kept separate from the source code.
 In fact, much of the